-2019 Mayor's Water Challenge
+2021 Mayor's Water Challenge

 - As you go through the pledge, explain to students what they are committing to in each section.

-- IMPORTANT — make sure you click the box to enter the sweepstakes drawing!
-Once you do, you will be asked to enter more information about your school such as your school name, address, phone number, and grade level — this step is critical so that we can track what school is participating.
-When prompted to enter the name of charity to win the Toyota Highlander Hybrid, you can enter a charity of your choice, or put “N/A”.
+- IMPORTANT — make sure you click the box that says “Yes, I would like to enter my school into the prize drawing.”
+Once you do, you will be asked to enter more information about your school, including your school name, address, phone number, and grade level — this step is critical so that the Department of Environmental Services can track which school is participating.
+When prompted to enter the name of a charity to win the car, you can enter a charity of your choice, put “N/A”, or simply leave it blank.
 You DO NOT need to submit student names or paste in a roster.